 Well, there you have it!

-Eight places I’ve been using dollar tree containers for some time now that have really helped keep things organized.
+Eight places I’ve been using dollar tree containers for some time now that have really helped me stay organized.

-Whether you keep these containers exposed on a nightstand or hidden in drawers it always helps to have a place to toss all those small items we have laying around the house.
+Whether you keep these organizers exposed on a nightstand or hidden in drawers it always helps to have a place to toss all those small items we have laying around the house.